Last Updated on November 7th, 2021

 One of the ways Roaccutane clears up acne is by “normalizing” the immune system’s response to acne bacteria.
 In small numbers, acne bacteria are actually helpful.
 They eat excess sebum.
 It’s only when they multiply to large numbers and the immune system tries to attack them with inflammation that blackheads and whiteheads turn into pimples.

-Roaccutane helps the immune system “remember” that acne bacteria aren’t deadly, so it doesn’t produce as much inflammation.
+Roaccutane helps the immune system “remember” that acne bacteria aren’t deadly, so it does not produce as much inflammation.
 But if you zap all the bacteria with antibiotics, the immune system doesn’t get the message that acne bacteria (at least on the skin) aren’t deadly.
 If you use antibiotics, the immune system “skips class” when Roaccutane is the teacher.

 7. Dieting interferes with the action of Roaccutane.